vitaly-t/pg-promise/API/README.md

 #### database.one(query, [values]) ⇒ <code>Promise</code>
 **Kind**: instance method of <code>[Database](#module_pg-promise.Database)</code>
 **Summary**: Executes a query that expects exactly one row of data.
-**Returns**: <code>Promise</code> - Result of the query call:- when 1 row is returned, it will resolve with that row as a single object;- when no rows are returned, it will reject with `"No data returned from the query."`;- when more than 1 rows are returned, it will reject with  `"Single row was expected from the query, but multiple returned."`.
+**Returns**: <code>Promise</code> - Result of the query call:- when 1 row is returned, it will resolve with that row as a single object;- when no rows are returned, it will reject with `No data returned from the query.`;- when more than 1 rows are returned, it will reject with  `Multiples rows were not expected.`
 <table>
   <thead>
     <tr>